It Took Almost 50 Years, But TV Is Finally Getting Abortion Stories (Mostly) Right

 Scandal, “Baby It’s Cold Outside” (2015)

 The episode was one of the first to show a Black lead character getting an abortion.
 According to the Guttmacher Institute, 39% of people getting abortions in the U.S. are white, while 28% are Black, 25% are Hispanic, and 6% are Asian or Pacific Islander.
-In 2014, Dr. Sisson analyzed TV portrayals of abortion and found that the overwheming majority were received by white characters.
-This was in large part because there were few women of color characters on TV to begin with — Washington was the first Black woman to lead a network drama.
+In 2014, Dr. Sisson analysed TV portrayals of abortion and found that the overwhelming majority were received by white characters.
+This was in large part because there were few women of colour characters on TV to begin with — Washington was the first black woman to lead a network drama.

 Advertisement